Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-kubernetes.md

 # Quickstart:  Deploy a connected registry to Kubernetes cluster

-In this quickstart, you use [Azure Container Registry][container-registry-intro] and [Helm 3](https://helm.sh/docs/intro/quickstart/) commands to deploy a connected registry Helm chart to a Kubernetes cluster.
-You can review the [ACR connected registry introduction](intro-connected-registry.md) for details about the connected registry feature of Azure Container Registry.
+In this quickstart, you use [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-intro) and [Helm 3](https://helm.sh/docs/intro/quickstart/) commands to deploy a connected registry Helm chart to a Kubernetes cluster.
+You can review the [ACR connected registry introduction](https://docs.microsoft.com/en-us/azure/container-registry/intro-connected-registry) for details about the connected registry feature of Azure Container Registry.
 For more details on Helm charts, see [Helm documentation](https://helm.sh/docs/topics/charts/).

 ## Supported Kubernetes distributions